 - 1/4 cup flour

 - 1/4 cup butter

-- 2 -3 cups milk
+- 2 -3 cups milk or cream

 - Shred the beef into bite-size pieces and place in a colander.
 Run the shredded beef under hot water for about 30 seconds to remove the salt from the beef.

-- In a sauce pan melt the butter then add the beef stirring for about two minutes.
+- In a sauce pan, melt the butter then add the beef stirring for about two minutes.
 Next, add the flour and stir until incorporated, about 2 minutes Then add the milk slowly stirring to thicken your gravy.
 If you prefer a thinner more saucy gravy add more milk.

 - Once the chipped beef and gravy has thickened to the consistency you like, serve it over toasted English muffins or bakery bread.